 Shifting time frames

 But anyone who regularly engages in winter sports might tell you that winter weather tends to fall before the middle of December or June.
-Meteorological winter falls sooner, spanning the three month period from December to March.
+Meteorological winter falls sooner, spanning the three-month period from December to March, according to NOAA.
 Based on weather such as snow and ice, meteorological winter doesn't rely on Earth's journey around the sun.
 While astronomical winter begins on the same date for the whole hemisphere, meteorological winter comes earlier for those farther from the equator.